Skip to main content

 Vertical Pod Autoscaler (VPA) setup

-VPA is a Kubernetes resource that allows you to automatically adjust the CPU and memory requests and limits for your pods based on the actual resource utilization of the pods.
-This can help you optimize the resource utilization of your pods and reduce the risk of running out of resources.
+VPA is a Kubernetes resource that automatically adjusts the CPU and memory requests and limits for your pods based on actual resource utilization.
+This helps optimize resource usage and reduce the risk of running out of resources.

 AKS Automatic comes with the VPA controller pre-installed, so you can use the VPA resource immediately by simply deploying a VPA resource manifest to your cluster.